Faculty Stats: On This Page You'll Find the Answers to the Following Questions

 Do You Like Being Taught by Full-Time Teachers?
 Then You're Picking the Right School.

-Alabama A & M University's utilization of full-time teaching staff is ranked among the highest in the nation, with 95.0% of instructors employed full time.
+Alabama A & M University's utilization of full-time teaching staff ranks among the highest in the nation, with 95.0% of instructors employed full time.